bluehawk/blog/_posts/2014-10-26-first-fuses.md

 title: First glass project, small plate
 ---

-I don't acutally know what to call this.
+I don't actually know what to call this.
 It's not really a plate... it's about 4 inches and has gently sloped sides so it doesn't hold very much.
 But it was the first thing I made in my kiln!

 Originally, I didn't buy very much glass, I told myself that I had to actually make something before I could justify spending a bunch of money on glass.
 Also when I bought my first glass I had no idea what I was doing and everything I got was transparent.